Register for Free edWebinars Below

 The work of equity in schools must move beyond intentionality and towards impact.
 How can personalized learning and digital instruction support students and teachers?
 What better way to begin this conversation than via webinar – where all can join, regardless of location?
 Personalized learning and digital programs can be an invaluable partner in the hard work of moving to a more equitable school society.
 Now is the time to go to work.

 Teachers today are expected to be planners, learners, caregivers, differentiators, instructors, coaches, data experts, and so much more, all while treating each child fairly and providing them with the specific instruction they need to be successful.
-During this session, attendees will be challenged to face their ideologies as the presenters share strategies to promote equity in schools and the classroom, which teachers can implement immediately.
+In this session, viewers will be challenged to face their ideologies as the presenters share strategies to promote equity in schools and the classroom, which teachers can implement immediately.

 The goal of this edWebinar is to help educators start the work of equitable practices through more access, choice, and time—encouraging all students to be seen and heard while having multiple opportunities for biased free learning.

-This edWebinar will be of interest to kindergarten through elementary teachers, librarians, and school and district leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to kindergarten through elementary teachers, librarians, and school and district leaders.

 About the Presenters